Definition of Investment Banking

 Structure of Investment Banking

-It is mainly divided into three levels.
+It is mainly divided in

-- Middle Office: People in this division are responsible for information technology and risk management related services.
+- Middle Office: People in this division are responsible for information technology and risk management-related services.

 - Back Office: Back office staff deals with customer services, human resources, office management, staff payroll, etc.

-Below are the Functions.
+Below are the Functions

 - Acts as an intermediary between investors and the company.